arungudelli/angularjswiki/content/en/httpclient/get.md

 export class AppModule { }
 ```

-Now we can make use of HttpClient service anywhere in our Angular applications.
+We can inject HttpClient service anywhere in our Angular applications.

 ## Creating re-usable Injectable Http Service